-The portfolio is purchased at par value through the issuance of four series of notes: three pari-passu senior tranches rated (P)BBB-SF, A1 (fixed), A2 (variable) and A3 (fixed); and a fully subordinated class B tranche (unrated) providing 26.0% of credit enhancement to the senior noteholders.
+The portfolio is purchased at par value through the issuance of four series of notes: three pari-passu senior tranches rated $BBB-{SF} - A1$ (fixed), A2 (variable) and A3 (fixed); and a fully subordinated class B tranche (unrated) providing 28.5% of credit enhancement to the senior noteholders.

-All senior tranches pay monthly interest except for the first 12 months of the transaction, where tranche A1 and A2 feature an annual coupon, which turns to monthly after this period.
-The interest of those tranches will be funded monthly into the liquidity reserve, held in the foreign account bank, before paid out to the noteholders after the end of this period.
+All senior tranches pay interest monthly - except in the first 12 months of the transaction during which tranche A1 and A2 feature an annual coupon.
+Interest is funded monthly into the liquidity reserve and held in the foreign account bank, before being paid out to noteholders after the period ends.